Lipoprotein (a) Blood Test

 Lipoprotein (a) Blood Test (Labcorp)

-The Lipoprotein-a or Lp (a) test is used to measure the level of a particular type of lipoprotein which can increase a person's risk for cardiovascular disease.
-A person's Lp (a) level is typically genetically determined so it is unaffected by lifestyle changes and most medications.
+Lipoprotein-a or Lp (a) is a type of fat that can build up in the blood vessels and increase a person's risk for cardiovascular disease.
+It is similar in structure to LD (the bad cholesterol.)
+A person's level is typically genetically determined so it is not affected by lifestyle changes and most medications.
 A person with elevated Lp (a) levels is usually advised to take extra care in managing other more controllable risk factors for heart disease.

 Turnaround time for the Lipoprotein-a test is typically 2-5 business days.